Minnesota Marijuana Limitations

 How Much is Medical Marijuana in Minnesota?

 The cost of obtaining medical cannabis varies depending on the quantity and type.
 It is generally cheaper to purchase dried cannabis plants than it is to purchase cannabis pills.
 However, cannabis flower is not legal for use yet, until March 2022.
 The price of cannabis is about $350 for a 30-day supply.
-The registered fee for a qualifying patient is $200, while the reduced fee is $50 for patients who participate in medical assistance programs.
-These include patients who receive:
+The annual enrollment fee for medical cannabis patients has been removed.

 How Much Cannabis Can I Legally Have?